 Open All Channels

 Make your online questionnaire available on all channels your respondents can access.
-There are multiple touch points where your survey can be completed, such as your Website, Emails, SMS, or Social Media.
-A questionnaire that can be viewed and completed anywhere, at anytime, is far more likly to get responses.
+There are multiple touch points where your survey can be completed, such as a web-based questionnaire, one sent by email or via SMS, or one posted to Social Media.
+A questionnaire that can be viewed and completed anywhere, at anytime, is far more likely to get responses.

 Test Before Launch